Come to Thailand and study marine ecology and conservation!

 CORAL REEFS

 Coral reefs are an important part of global marine ecosystems.
-During this course we will examine human impact on the reels, work with international organizations to help study reef health, and learn about reefs and related species that depend on reefs and the role of coral reefs in coastal and island ecosystems.
+During this course we will examine human impact on the reefs, work with international organizations to help study reef health, and learn about reefs and related species that depend on reefs and the role of coral reefs in coastal and island ecosystems.

 Diving the reefs of Southern Thailand.